khadas/khadas_docs/linux/source/vim1/SetupTFTPServer.md

-title: Setup TFTP Server for U-Boot
+title: TFTP Server (U-boot)
 ---

-Our approach to setup a TFTP server is quite similar to other guides that you can find via Google.
+Setting up a TFTP server inside U-boot is very simple, and many guides are also available via Google.
-Here we provide some instructions for reference.

 ## Setup TFTP